Linisco5/final_project/README.md

 ## File to data augmentation
 data_augmentation.py - create more data by changing brightness range.

+## File to crope images:
+crop_images.py - test how it works if images contains mostly targeted area of charging station.

 ## File to get data:
 data_scraper.py